breatheco-de/python-flask-api-tutorial/.breathecode/exercises/08-delete-todo/README.md

 ## `08` Delete todo

-Deleting a todo is basically the oposity of adding a new todo, you should use 90% of the code from the POST /todos feature.
+Deleting a todo is basically the opposite of adding a new todo, you should use 90% of the code from the POST /todos feature.

 The main difference is that `DELETE /todos/<position:int>` will receive the position to delete in the URL of the request.